 NAHB and the Wisconsin Builders Association filed Petitions for Review in late December 2009.
 The cases were consolidated in the Court of Appeals for the Seventh Circuit.
 NAHB filed its opening brief on July 9, 2010.

 EPA proposed and implemented a direct final stay of the numeric limit, and submitted a new numeric limit to the Office of Management and Budget (OMB) for interagency review.
 On Sept.
-2, 2011, EPA filed a status report with the court indicating that it withdrew the new numeric limit from OMB "in order to seek additional data on treatment performance from construction and development sites."
-EPA and NAHB are currently discussing ways to resolve this litigation.
+2, 2011, EPA filed a status report with the court indicating that it withdrew the new numeric limit from OMB "to seek additional data on treatment performance from construction and development sites."

 For more information about this item, please contact Thomas Ward at 800-368-5242 x8230 or via email at firstname.lastname@example.org.